matthew-r-richards/cloud-cd/README.md

 The continuous deployment process we are aiming for is:

-1) build is triggered by VCS commit (or manually)
+1) Build is triggered by VCS commit (or manually)
-1) create the slave/agent pod to use during the build - the following steps all run within this pod
+1) Create the slave/agent pod to use during the build - subsequent steps all run within this pod
-1) pull changes from VCS
+1) Pull changes from VCS
-1) build the code, run tests (unit, integration, automated acceptance etc.)
+1) Build the code, run tests (unit, integration, automated acceptance etc.)
-1) build docker image(s)
+1) Build docker image(s)
-1) push this image to the Google Cloud Repository
+1) Push this image to the Google Cloud Repository
-1) update the K8S deployment with the details of the new image (triggering a rolling update)
+1) Update the K8S deployment with the details of the new image (triggering a rolling update)

 In the following sections, we will refer to Jenkins/Teamcity as the *CD server*, and the actual code being built and deployed by the CD process as the *application*.